How to Play Pai Gow for Free or Real Cash

 - Two pair 7’s thru 10’s, place both pairs in back if you can put Ace in front.

 - If you hit two pair 2’s thru 6’s, place both pairs in back if you can put King in front; otherwise split.
-If you if you hit three pair, place the big pair in front.
+If you hit three pair, place the big pair in front.

 - 3 of a kind (Aces) place an Ace and next highest card in front.

 - 3 of a kind (Kings and below), place three of a kind in back; two highest cards in front.